UKCloud/documentation/articles/vmware/vmw-how-use-vm-location.md

 ---
 title: How to use VM location
-description: Demonstrates how to use the VM location function within vCloud Director/VMware Cloud Director to show the logical location of a specific virtual machine in your organisation
+description: Demonstrates how to use the VM location function within VMware Cloud Director/vCloud Director to show the logical location of a specific virtual machine in your organisation
 services: vmware
 author: shighmoor
 reviewer: shighmoor